yowainwright/pastoralist/README.md

 npx pastoralist --init
 ```

-Add it to `postinstall` so the appendix stays current after installs:
+Add it to `postinstall` so the appendix is rebuilt on every install:

 ```json
 {